mrdipeshashah/Big-Query-Google-Analytics-Tracking-Consent-Mode/README.md

 This solution utilizes `device.time_zone_offset_seconds` to analyze performance in the **user's actual local time**.

+This repository contains Big Query code using Google Analytics raw data allowing to track **Consent Mode v2**.
+It is engineered specifically to validate **Consent Mode v2** configurations, and spot compliance leaks at scale.

 ## DAY PART DEFINITIONS
 The data is segmented into the following buckets:
 * **Early Risers**: 4 AM - 5 AM